MARAM leading alignment training for organisational leaders

 The language of ‘alignment’ supports the flexibility required for organisations to start from any point along the alignment scale, moving from positions of little to no alignment to positions of higher alignment over time.
 This approach to implementation is known as a ‘maturity model’.
 Under this model, organisations do not need to commence using the risk assessment tools and practice guidelines straight away.
 Instead, organisations are encouraged to identify which parts of their practice can be brought into alignment with the MARAM, and which segments of their organisation will require ongoing alignment work.

 The MARAM Leading Alignment training module was piloted by DVRCV in late 2018 with a group of organisational leaders from a range of prescribed organisations.
 Feedback on the training pilot was very positive and following testing, further work was undertaken to strengthen the module based on feedback from participants.
-The module is in the final stages of development and Family Safety Victoria is continuing to work with DVRCV to establish a delivery approach to ensure availability of this training module to organisational leaders from prescribed framework organisations across the state.
+The module is in the final stages of development and Family Safety Victoria is continuing to work with DVRCV to establish a delivery approach to ensure the availability of this training module to organisational leaders from prescribed framework organisations across the state.

 This article features in the April 2019 edition of The Advocate.